Tess224/Theory-On-Biological-States-In-Humans-Beings/foundation/what-is-a-state.md

 Immune cells negotiating with pathogens,Pancreatic cells negotiating with blood glucose.Neurons negotiating with hormones.And so on

-An inflamed tissue is not one state appearing out of nowhere,It is the outcome of millions of local negotiations happening simultaneously.
+An inflamed tissue is the outcome of millions of local negotiations happening simultaneously.

 The resulting tissue state is simply the compromise everyone ends up living with.